michodgs25/Sprint/README.md

   <br>

 ## Wire-Frames
-The main difference between desktop and mobile is breakpoints, which adapts features to fit various screen sizes.
+There are two primary differences between desktop and mobile, which are breakpoints, which adapts features to fit various screen sizes and the implementation of a side-nav for mobile only.

-### Welcome& Home page
+### Welcome page Desk-top

 <details>
   <summary>Welcome page</summary>